jmediatechnology/jPHP/README.md

 The function array_search() searches by string comparison, it doesn't search by **pattern matching**.
 Fortunately it's possible with jPHP.
 With jPHP you can use `jPHP::array_search_glob_pattern($pattern, $haystack)` or `jPHP::array_search_regex_pattern($pattern, $haystack)`

-The library jPHP offers a collection of functions that are based on existing php functions but with extended functionality.
+The library jPHP offers a collection of functions (static methods) that are based on existing php functions but with extended functionality.

 Function list:
 * in_array_substring